When it comes to faxing, there are some better fonts than others.

-With the exception of logos or cover page art (at a large font size), fancy fonts should be avoided in a fax.
+Except for logos or cover page art (at a large font size), a fax should avoid fancy fonts.

-The worst fonts for sending on a fax are either greatly embellished or emulate a script (handwriting).
+The worst fonts for sending a fax are either greatly embellished or emulate a script (handwriting).

-Some examples of very bad fonts to fax with:
+Some examples of bad fonts to fax with:

 The American Foundation for the Blind recommends printing with standard Roman or Sans Serif fonts.
-Ariel is recommended.
+Their recommendation is Ariel.

-The Canadian National Institute for the Blind’s print recommendations are Ariel and Verdana.
+The Canadian National Institute for the Blind’s recommends Ariel and Verdana.

-A larger typeface will be clearer when sending through fax.
-9pt font is the bare minimum for fax, 14-16pt would be ideal.
+A larger typeface will be more precise when sending through fax.
+A 9pt font is a bare minimum for fax, 14-16pt would be ideal.

-Layout that doesn’t have images and diagrams crowded very close to text will be easier to read when they are sent through a fax.
+A layout that doesn’t have images and diagrams crowded very close to text will be easier to read when faxed.